-s (including non-current and current borrowings) less cash and cash equivalents in the statement of financial position (including cash, bank deposits available posits). doption of IFRS 16 (prior to December 31, 2018), represent our interest expenses and other costs and losses.
-After the adoption of IFRS 16 (January 1, 2019) ase expenses and interests from amortized cost application.
+- (15) Net debt represents our total borrowings (including non-current and current borrowings) less cash and cash equivalents in the statement of financial position (including cash, bank deposits available on demand, other deposits and term deposits). - (16) Finance costs, for periods prior to the adoption of IFRS 16 (prior to December 31, 2018), represent our interest expenses and other costs and losses.
+After the adoption of IFRS 16 (January 1, 2019) finance costs also includes operating lease expenses and interests from amortized cost application.